 A lack of awareness is a significant factor in the success of any cyberattack.
 It might be due to staff or students who aren’t adequately trained in basic cyber hygiene or inadvertently damaging the network.
-Unfortunately, more than 60% of academic professionals have no awareness whatsoever when it comes to cyberspace.
+Unfortunately, more than 60% of academic professionals are unaware of cyberspace.

-Data breaches in the education industry have long been prevalent since academic institutions contain a large stockpile of important information, including personal and professional records of both employees and students.
+Data breaches in the education industry have long been prevalent since academic institutions contain a large stockpile of important information, including employees’ and students’ personal and professional records.

-Not only that, data breaches expose personal data from faculty and students, with catastrophic results such as this (see tweet next).
+Data breaches expose personal data from faculty and students, with catastrophic results such as the case on this tweet.

 Protect your faculty and students with cybersecurity education.
 Tell us what you need and let us support you today.

 Cybersecurity in education is crucial for several reasons, the most important of which is to protect students’ safety and privacy.
 So, here are some practical actions educational institutions may take to safeguard educational institution from cyber threats and other digital dangers.

 Everyone, from faculty to students, should be able to identify and report phishing emails.

 Deploying phishing simulations and understanding which users are more prone to engage with these is the safest and quickest way to close the door on attackers and avoid ransomware attacks and catastrophic losses.

 To provide an extra layer of protection to an academic organization’s cybersecurity system, enable and enforce best cybersecurity practices such as strong passwords, keeping software and hardware patched and updated,